akhaly998/akhaly998/README.md

 # 💫 About Me:
-I’m an Informatics student at Universitas Islam Indonesia with a passion for web development.
+I’m an Informatics student at Universitas Negeri Malang with a passion for web development.
 Currently, I’m honing my skills as a web developer.

 # 💻 Tech Stack: